 With a better understanding of its donors, the Lutheran Hour Ministries crafted a communication strategy reinforcing donor’s knowledge that their generosity was making an impact.
 It’s all about communication, both internally to your employees, and externally to your customers and suppliers.
 Your system and tools for business communication should reflect that.
 How can you improve your own communication?

 Taken from Brianna Hansen’s post: 8 Ways To Grow In Communication And Seriously Boost Your Career

-Communication is the most important tool in the quality tool box.
+We have covered some examples of effective communication and found it is the most important tool in your quality tool box.
 Quality is about the people and driving improvement is about engaging with the people.
 Communicating with each other is what will overcome all obstacles in your path to process improvement.